 What I Should Know

 All investments involve risk, including loss of principal and there is no guarantee that investment objectives will be met.
 Equity securities are subject to price fluctuation and possible loss of principal.
 Investments may include ETFs representing U.S. securities markets, industry and market capitalization sectors, non-U.S. country and regional markets, and other types of non-U.S. markets and sectors.
 In addition, a client will bear a proportionate share of the separate fees and expensed incurred by any ETF in which the clients’ account is invested.
 Real estate investment trusts (REITs) are closely linked to the performance of the real estate markets.
 REITs are subject to illiquidity, credit and interest rate risks, and risks associated with small and mid-cap investments.
 Underlying Mutual Funds may also include investments in ADRs and other securities of non-U.S. companies in developed and emerging markets which involve risks in addition to those ordinarily associated with investing in domestic securities, including the potentially negative effects of currency fluctuation, political and economic developments, foreign taxation and differences in auditing and other financial standards.
 Fixed income securities are subject to interest rate and credit risk, which is a possibility that the issuer of a security will be unable to make interest payments and repay the principal on its debt.
 As interest rates rise, the price of fixed income securities falls.
 Diversification and asset allocation does not guarantee a profit or protect against a loss.
-Tapering of the Federal Reserve Board's quantitative easing program and a general rise in interest rates may lead to increased portfolio volatility.
+A general rise in interest rates may lead to increased portfolio volatility.

 IMPORTANT INFORMATION: Past performance is no guarantee of future results.
 Management and performance of individual accounts may vary for reasons that include the existence of different implementation practices and model requirements in different investment programs.